Jerryzs/jetris/README.md

 - ~~pause the game~~
 - ~~save the game to a file once the game is paused~~
 - ~~load the game from a file in the starting screen~~

+## Instructions for Grader

+- Once the application is launched, you may select a start menu item by either clicking on it with your cursor, or navigating to it with the `w` key and the `s` key, then confirming your selection with the `space` key.
+- On the start menu, select 'Start', you will start a new game session and see tetromino pieces being added to the playfield.
+You may interact with the pieces using the [controls](#gameplay) outlined above.
+- In the game session, use the `escape` key to summon the pause menu.
+Select 'Save' and the current game state will be stored in the save file.
+- On the pause menu, select 'Main menu' to exit the game and return to the start menu.
+Select 'Load save' and you will resume the game session that is previously stored in the save file.